ruslannnnnnnnn/task_manager/Readme.md

 # Task manager
-#### it's a simple rest api app that allows you to perform CRUD operations on
+#### it's a simple rest api app that allows you to perform CRUD operations on tasks

 ## How to run the project
 #### you'll need docker and docker compose installed on your machine